ricjin/mantas/README.md

  How to run
 //////////////////////

-1. input.csv file assumes the format and pre-sorted as rule below.
+1. Sort input.csv as rule below.
   (example is in example/input.csv)

 -Sorted by Name